-Buying a used vehicle instead of a new car is often a good way to save money and get more car for less money.
-However, if you're in the market for an older car, you're probably wondering how many miles is too many.
+Buying a used vehicle instead of a new car is often a good way to save money and get more car for less cash.
+But if you're in the market for an older car, how many miles is too many?

 Here's a look at just how many miles are too many when it comes to used cars.

-When you look at two cars and everything else is equal, except one has 50,000 miles and the other has 150,000 miles, it seems reasonable to assume the low mileage vehicle is worth more and is ultimately more desirable to purchase.
+When you look at two cars and everything else is equal, except one has 50,000 miles and the other has 150,000 miles, it seems reasonable to assume the low mileage vehicle is worth more, in better condition, and therefore is more desirable to purchase.

 Are fewer miles enough to tip the scales in that vehicle's favor?
-Unfortunately, it's not quite that simple when it comes to high-mileage cars.
+It's not quite that simple when it comes to high-mileage cars.
 Not all miles are equal.
-For example, a vehicle with 100,000 miles that are almost all from highway driving by a commuter might be in better shape overall than the same vehicle with 50,000 miles that was a former rental car in a city and likely driven hard.
+A well-maintained vehicle with 100,000 miles might be in better shape overall than the same kind of car or truck with 50,000 miles that was a prior rental or had many owners and led a rough life.

-Or perhaps a 70,000-mile car with five owners and incomplete service record is the same price as one with 100,000 miles, a single owner and all of its service records.
+A 70,000-mile car with five owners and incomplete maintenance history may be the same price as one with 100,000 miles with a single owner and all of its service records.
 The latter is probably the better choice and you'll likely spend less money on repairs during your ownership.

 It's an absolute with a higher-mileage car to get a vehicle history report, such as those offered by Carfax and AutoCheck.
 Many dealers provide those for free.
-Those companies consider 15,000 miles per year is considered to be the industry average.
-Therefore, if you're looking at a vehicle that is ten years old, it's not unreasonable for it to have 100,000 to 150,000 miles on it.
-If it has a lot more or a lot less, then you might want to do further investigation on why.
+Those companies consider 15,000 miles per year to be the national average for a car.
+Therefore, if you're looking at a vehicle that is about 10 years old, it's not unreasonable for it to have 100,000 to 150,000 miles on it.
+If it has a lot more or a lot less, then you might want to do a further investigation as to why.

 Good Condition and Maintenance Records

 Mileage isn't the only thing to take into account when looking at a used car.
-The overall condition of the vehicle and service records are also invaluable indicators on whether a car is a good buy or not.
+The car's condition and how comprehensive the service records are can be invaluable indicators of whether a vehicle is a good purchase or not.

-Start with the condition of a vehicle.
-A car that was well taken care of should show it in both the interior and the exterior.
-Badly maintained interiors and exteriors might indicate that the owner didn't put a lot of effort into keeping the vehicle in good shape.
+Start with the overall condition of a vehicle.
+A car that has been well taken care of should show it in both the interior and the exterior.
+Poorly maintained interiors and exteriors might indicate that the owner didn't put a lot of effort into keeping the vehicle in good shape.

-On the other hand, carefully maintained interiors and exteriors might show that the owner was dedicated to keeping the car in good shape and also performed regular maintenance.
-This type of owner might also keep more thorough maintenance records showing service intervals from oil changes to brake jobs.
+Carefully maintained interiors and exteriors might show that the owner kept the car in good shape and probably also performed maintenance on schedule.
+This type of owner might also retain more thorough maintenance records, including what repairs were completed and when.

 How Many Miles Are Left?